Should You Use Other People's Money to Finance Your Small Business?

-Using other people’s money also buys you time and gives you an opportunity to do things in your business you may not have been able to do if you financed it yourself.
+Using other people’s money also buys you time and allows you to do things in your business, you may not have been able to do if you financed it yourself.
 You have more options, increased reach, and the ability to make a bigger impact much quicker as you start your business.

 Reasons Not to Use It

-This also means your business goals will likely change, and sometimes even your business idea itself will morph into something larger, or just completely different.
-This can actually be a good thing, but you have to be open to this type of change and flexible enough to adjust the big picture you had before.
+It also means your business goals will likely change, and sometimes even your business idea itself will morph into something larger, or just completely different.
+It can be a good thing, but you have to be open to this type of change and flexible enough to adjust the big picture you had before.

-Another reason using other people’s money is dangerous for small business owners is that you are making a lifetime commitment to someone else — lifetime of your business, that is.
-Getting external funding is like a marriage; it’s structured and it has legal ramifications.
+Another reason for using other people’s money is dangerous for small business owners is that you are making a lifetime commitment to someone else — the lifetime of your business, that is.
+Getting external funding is like a marriage; it’s structured, and it has legal ramifications.
 It can be very hard to get out of it if the relationship goes sour.

 If these reasons aren’t enough to turn you away from using other people’s money to start your business, then you have your work cut out for you.
 The competition for other people’s money is fierce, so make sure you have a solid business plan in place and that you’re ready to put in the elbow grease to locate the capital you need.